 My PhD is from the CUNY Graduate Center.
 The title of my dissertation was “The Epistemological Status of Logic,” which I wrote under the direction of Hartry Field at NYU.
 My undergraduate degree is from Wellesley College.

-During graduate school, I worked as a consultant to the risk management and research teams in JP Morgan’s Global Syndicated Finance Group.
+Before embarking on my PhD, I worked as a corporate credit analyst and loan officer in major money center banks in New York City.
 My work in business ethics and applied epistemology is informed by my experience in the banking industry.